 [8] A review of the Lobbyist's registration activities led the Deputy Registrar to question whether all of the information that the Lobbyist had entered into the Registry was accurate.
-The Deputy Registrar initiated an investigation into Registration ID 253404 under s.
+The Deputy Registrar initiated an investigation into Registration ID 253445 under s.
 7.1 of the LRA.
-This listed the "Stated Intended Outcome" as to arrange meetings with public office holders to discuss the implications of rent controls and the HST.
-The Lobbyist listed the following additional outcomes: the development, establishment amendment or termination of any program, policy, or decision; and the introduction, modification or repeal of legislation, a bill or regulation.
-The Deputy Registrar contacted the Director of Hollyburn, who responded that the Lobbyist informed him that he "had mistakenly registered Hollyburn Properties as a lobbyist and has since corrected that mistake."
+This listed the "Stated Intended Outcome" as to arrange meetings with public office holders to discuss matters of non-hospital surgery.
+The Deputy Registrar contacted the Medical Director of the Centre, who responded as follows: "I am aware that [the Lobbyist] tried to convince the province two or three years ago to make the gastric band procedure available in non hospital facilities.
+Although I was personally involved in that initiative, [the Lobbyist] was never employed by our clinic or by myself."